marennodenes/Flashcard-App/README.md

     mvn javafx:run
     ```

-Alternatively, use the VS Code task "Run JavaFX App" which is configured in the workspace.
+**Note:** Both the server (step 5) and client (step 7) must be running simultaneously.
+The VS Code task "Run JavaFX App" only starts the client - you still need to run the server separately in another terminal.

 ## Building the project